nathan-alden-sr/junior-route/README.md

 8. Compress the contents of the JuniorRouteWebApplication folder (not the folder itself) to T.zip
 9. Cut T.zip and paste it in the appropriate folder
 10. Delete the JuniorRouteWebApplication folder
+11. Open ProjectTemplates.sln
+12. Edit source.extension.vsixmanifest in a text editor
+	1. Update the Version element
+13. Set the release configuration to Release
+14. Rebuild the solution
+15. Copy and paste Junior.Route.ProjectTemplates.vsix from bin\Release to the Extensions folder
+16. Upload the new .vsix to the Visual Studio Extension Gallery
+	<ul><li>Be sure to update the extension's version number</li></ul>